devel0na/notifications-challenge/README.md

 1. Create an Object that had a generic structure and could help me on the special cases such as notifications comments or private messages.
 2. Build a Notification.jsx component that wraps up the notification structure.
-3. Inside Notification.jsx, create another three components based on the type of notification, haddling special cases.
+3. Inside Notification.jsx, create another three components based on the type of notification, hadling special cases.
 4. Apply final styles and active states.
 ### Built with